MichelVos/rpi_cpu_infoscreen/README.md

 on the command line

-There is also a little script called update that fetches some more or less usefull stuff to put on you shiny new display.
+There is also a little script called update that fetches some more or less usefull stuff to put on your shiny new display.

 Enjoy!